mmiranda222/.statsuite/content/using-dlm-excel-addin/get-data.md

 - Choose in which Excel cell the output table should start;
 - Specify the output table layout as "Flat", "Time series down", or "Time series across";
 - Choose whether to return the localised names (labels) for dimensions and dimension members, with or without excluding the underlying codes (IDs).
 The language of the localised names can be picked from the ones that are available in the sourced data.

+**Note** that the content language selected in the initial step will also be pre-selected in this step, if it exists for the given dataflow.
+If it does not exist, then the first available language for that dataflow will be pre-selected.
+The list of available output languages is always ordered according to the order of name languages in the dataflow definition.

 **Content type**
 The user can choose one of the following content type (combinations):